rahulmangla28/Rate_Limiter/README.md

 ## ❓ About

+Rate limiting is a method for controlling the frequency of requests made to a network, server, or other resource.
+It is crucial for preventing abuse, ensuring fair access, and maintaining overall system stability and performance.

-Rate limiting is a crucial technique for controlling how frequently an action can be performed.
-This project offers a clean and straightforward Go implementation to limit the number of function calls or events in a given time frame.
-It is useful for APIs, services, or any system where throttling requests is necessary. 🚀
+This project delivers a streamlined and effective Go implementation of a rate limiter, built to restrict the number of service calls or requests within a specified time interval.
+It's well-suited for APIs, web services, and backend systems that need robust throttling to protect against traffic spikes and ensure consistent performance.

+By regulating request flow, rate limiting helps defend against denial-of-service (DoS) and distributed denial-of-service (DDoS) attacks, prevents individual clients from monopolizing system resources, and ensures a smooth and responsive user experience.
+Additionally, it can help reduce infrastructure costs by avoiding unnecessary scaling due to uncontrolled traffic bursts.

+Whether you're developing a high-traffic API or safeguarding a backend service, this rate limiter provides a dependable foundation for managing request throughput effectively.

 ---